anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_3/README.md

 2. If we put something different in those bits every time we reuse the node, we'll never have the same "pointer" for subsequent incarnations, so `lockcmpxchgq()` will fail when things have changed under us, so we avoid the ABA problem.
-3. We can represent `2^6 = 64` distinct values in those 6 bits, so we can use each cache line 64 times before resorting to other tricks to prevent the ABA problem.
+3. We can represent `2^6 = 64` distinct values in those 6 bits, so we can use each cache line 64 times before resorting to other tricks (that won't come up until we study hazard pointers and RCU) to prevent the ABA problem.
+We enforce this by guaranteeing that when `pool_allocate()` (below) reuses a cache line that has been freed, it gives us back a new value in the 6 bottom bits every time.
+Once a cache line has been reused 64 times and we've exhaused all distinct values those 6 bits can have, `pool_allocate()` never gives us back that cache line again, since there is no longer a tagged version of the pointer that we haven't used before.

 This scheme is built into the memory allocator, which exposes two functions and a macro for you to use: